squalrus/merge-bot/README.md

 This action manages pull request integrations by allowing a structured workflow to be defined.

-The workflow can use required labels, blocking labels, and require that reviewers sign-off.
+The workflow can use required labels, blocking labels, and require that reviewers sign-off for determining if a pull request should be integrated.
+By default the pull request will be blocked by incomplete/failing checks.

 Once conditions are met the pull request will be integrated and branch deleted.